 should withdraw services with caution only under unusual circumstances, giving

 careful consideration to all factors in the situation and taking care to minimize

 possible adverse effects."
 It goes without saying, if you should abandon the client prematurely, this could result in a relapse in symptoms.
 This could

 also lead to allegations of abandonment.

 Mind before Terminating Services

-However, if you are considering terminating
+If you are considering terminating

 services with a client, for whatever reason here are seven criteria to keep in

 Criteria #1 - Consult with colleagues and supervisors about a decision to terminate